Trishmcc/Synthesised_Dataset/README.md

 # Programming-for-Data-Analysis

 This repository contains information about simulating heart disease data.
-Varibales were investigated and their likely distributions and their relationships with eachother.
+Variables were investigated and their likely distributions and their relationships with eachother.
 This is for a module named Programming for Data Analysis (2021)

 The data is synthesised and modelled using Python. numpy.random package was used for this purpose.